A. We are ready with a set of Covid-19 safety measures should restrictions still be in place. Please visit our Covid-19 webpage for more details.

 Q What time will the first acts come on?

-A. The first Main Stage acts are scheduled to come on at 1.00pm.
+A. The first Main Stage acts are usually scheduled to come on at 1.30pm.
 There will be a 25-35 minute change over period between acts.
 The Acorn Stage performances begin shortly after the gates open, with further acts between the Main Stage sets.
+More detailed programme timings will be made available here closer to the time.

 Q What time does the festival finish?